 “The term is also confusing because there can be varying diagnoses with similar symptoms.”

 But Kelly says that she has also read some skeptical articles about costochondritis symptoms, considered by some physicians as the garbage can diagnosis of hypochondriacs.

 Costochondritis is not associated with swelling, as opposed to Tietze’s syndrome, where swelling is characteristic.
 Tietze’s syndrome is an inflammation of the costochondral cartilages of the upper front of the chest that involves swelling around the joint, the ribs or cartilage near the breastbone.
 Redness, tenderness, and warmth can also be present, but a localized swelling is the distinguishing finding, although even swelling can be variable from patient to patient.
 The pain can cause difficulty with sleeping, and even rolling over in bed is sometimes painful.

-Possible treatments include heat or ice, and medications to reduce the inflammation (ibuprofen or naproxen are commonly used for this).
+Possible treatments include heat or ice, and medications to reduce the inflammation*.
 And until there is improvement in your symptoms, avoid unnecessary exercise or contact sports activities.

 And as Kelly Young sums up about her own bouts with costochondritis:

 “Like other joint inflammation, costochondritis is eased by rest, NSAIDs*, ice or heat, and prednisone.
 Pain medications can help manage severe costochondritis.
 And if it is persistent, steroid injections can be used.